xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 The feature works only with the {% link "Product Filter" ref_6e82A7rL %} addon enabled and configured.
 {% endnote %}

-Use the **Funnel with eye** icon opposite the product class attribute name to make this attribute visible in the product filters in the storefront.
+Use the **Funnel with eye** icon opposite the product class attribute name on the product class details page to make this attribute visible in the product filters in the storefront.

 ![pc-attr-funnel-yey.png]({{site.baseurl}}/attachments/ref_2ydGVBck/pc-attr-funnel-yey.png)